Chemgyu/AlphaFold_Install_Guide/README.md

 > This repository deals with three methods for using AlphaFold2 in both ***local environment*** and ***cloud-computing environment*** (`Amazon cloud` and `Google colab`).

 > You can easily build your protein structure prediction environment by reproducing following instructions in this page.
-> You can also see this page using `notion` application [NOTION_LINK](https://helpful-longan-258.notion.site/AlphaFold2-Setup-Guide-1fc268d4deaf4108b9aa368f2f6dc585)

 > Please feel free to contact me if you faced an error or if you have any suggestions.

+(update Feb5) You can also use this page using `notion` application [NOTION_LINK](https://helpful-longan-258.notion.site/AlphaFold2-Setup-Guide-1fc268d4deaf4108b9aa368f2f6dc585)

 ## 0. Overview / References